 Strong Family Values

-- Marriage is intended to be a permanent relationship between one man and one woman; and is a foundation for healthy and stable families.
-Marriage functions to satisfy the longings of the human heart: to give and receive love, to welcome and ensure the full physical and emotional development of children and instillation of moral principles and values.
+- Marriage is intended to be a permanent relationship between one man and one woman and is a foundation for healthy and stable families.
+Marriage functions to satisfy the longings of the human heart: to give and receive love, to welcome and ensure the full physical and emotional development of children and installation of moral principles and values.

 - Strong family values must be preserved and impressed upon each generation.
 The “natural” family is the foundation of society; therefore, the state should promote its formation and interfere in its function as little as possible.
-Family unity and inter-dependency is necessary to foster and encourage culture, learning, and long-term national stability.
+Family unity and inter-dependency are necessary to foster and encourage culture, learning, and long-term national stability.
 Therefore, two-parent households should be encouraged; and fatherhood honored diminishing the development of delinquency in children and young adults.

 - Education begins at home and is the first classroom children have.
 The family thus serves as the center for social, educational, economic, and spiritual life to build strong bonds among the generations, and to pass on a way of life that has transcendent meaning.
 Since education begins at home, it should remain the prerogative of parents to “choose” where to send their children for further instruction.

 - Human life is sacred and inviolable from conception to natural death.
 Human beings are created in the image of God.
 Therefore, protection for the unborn and elderly; and compassion for the sick and infirmed, are essential elements of a culture of life; and necessary for the health of a civil and God-fearing society.

 - The free exercise of religious faith is paramount to the health and well-being of a free society.
 Government is prohibited in the establishment of any religion but also prohibited from interfering in the practice thereof.
 Citizens, therefore, should be free to worship as they choose without fear of governmental interference, coercion or manipulation.